Keeping Alberta Affordable: Eligible seniors and families with children under 18 can apply for $600 affordability payments. Learn more and apply now

-As an Alberta livestock producer, your management can affect the health and productivity of native grasslands, forest and pastures.
-When rangeland is healthy, present and future generations benefit from clean water, available forage, and fish and wildlife habitat values.
+Rangeland management impacts the health and productivity of native grasslands and shrublands, forests and tame pastures.
+When rangelands are healthy, present and future generations benefit from clean water, available forage, and fish and wildlife habitat values.

 What is Stewardship

-Successful range stewardship is achieved through the application of the principles of range management to maintain range and riparian health and ensure successful resource integration on the land.
+Successful rangeland stewardship is achieved through the application of the principles of range management to maintain range and riparian health and ensure successful resource integration on the land.

 The Principles of Range Management